Vinyzu/Botright/docs/index.rst

 Threading
 ~~~~~~~~~

-Botrights API is not thread-safe.
+Botright´s API is not thread-safe.
 If you are using Botright in a
 multi-threaded environment, you should create a botright instance per
 thread.
 See `threading
 issue <https://github.com/microsoft/playwright-python/issues/623>`__ for